ibm-cloud-docs/containers/vpc_lbaas.md

     {: codeblock}

     `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-lb-name: "my-load-balancer"`
-    :   Optional.
+    :   **Optional**.
 Include a unique name to make your VPC load balancer persistent.
 Persistent VPC load balancers are not deleted when the cluster they belong to is deleted.
 For more information, see [Persistent VPC load balancers](#vpc_lb_persist).

     `service.kubernetes.io/ibm-load-balancer-cloud-provider-enable-features: "proxy-protocol"`
-    :   Enable the PROXY protocol.
+    :   **Optional**: Enable the PROXY protocol.
 The load balancer passes client connection information, including the client IP address, the proxy server IP address, and both port numbers, in request headers to your back-end app.
 Note that your back-end app must be configured to accept the PROXY protocol.
 For example, you can configure an NGINX app to accept the PROXY protocol by following [these steps](https://docs.nginx.com/nginx/admin-guide/load-balancer/using-proxy-protocol/){: external}.

     `service.kubernetes.io/ibm-load-balancer-cloud-provider-ip-type`
     :   Annotation to specify a service that accepts public or private requests.
 If you don't include this annotation, a public `LoadBalancer` is created.